 We collect the invoice sums and our costs from the debtor

 The creditor did not wait for the later invoices to become overdue and instructed the Advocate when the two earliest invoices were not paid on time.
 We commenced action and issued a Notice on the day of our instruction.
 The Notice included debt recovery costs.
-Under current late payment legislation, creditors are entitled to claim debt recovery costs, including those of a third party instructed to recover payment of a commercial debt.
-Advocate claim and collect the debt recovery costs from the debtor in addition to the principal invoice sums.
+Under current late payment legislation, creditors are entitled to claim debt collection costs, including those of a third party instructed to collect payment of a commercial debt.
+Advocate claim and collect the debt collection costs from the debtor in addition to the principal invoice sums.

-Full payment of the principal invoice sums and Advocate’s costs was received on day six of our action.
+Full payment of the principal invoice sums and the late payment charges that makeup Advocate’s fee was received on day six of our action.
 A faster payment of £7,920.00 was transferred to our client’s bank account the same day.

-We then recommended that our client contact the Software Development Company to advise them that if the three remaining invoices became overdue for payment, Advocate would again be instructed, and debt recovery costs would again be applied.
+We then recommended that our client contact the Software Development Company to advise them that if the three remaining invoices became overdue for payment, Advocate would again be instructed, and late payment charges and debt collection costs would again be applied.
 The invoices were paid in full just before the payment due date.